 Let’s start with the obvious: natural abilities absolutely matter.
-That is, the smarter and more talented you are, the easier time you will have learning new things.
+That is, the smarter and more talented you are, the easier it will be for you to learn new things.

 There are, of course, exceptions.
 On the one hand, some geniuses can ace any class without studying at all.
 On the other hand, most people don’t have the body type necessary to become an NBA player, regardless of how much they’re willing to practice.